 Prescription drugs can relieve pain and treat the symptoms of illness.
 However, they sometimes lead to drug abuse.
-Many of our clients at Fresh Start Recovery Center in Maryland struggle with substance use disorders for benzodiazepines, opioids, barbiturates, and stimulants, even if they’ve been prescribed these medications by a doctor.
+Many of our clients at Fresh Start Recovery Center in Maryland struggle with prescription addition with benzodiazepines, opioids, barbiturates, and stimulants, even if they’ve been prescribed these medications by a doctor.
 It’s important to understand how these substances can make you vulnerable to addiction and to seek help at a drug rehab if you suspect you have a problem.

 Prescription Drugs That May Lead to Addiction